imrrohitt/webApplication/README.md

 # webApplication
+project ----

+Web Form Application using HTML, JavaScript

+benefits of JasonPowerBD--

 JsonPowerDB is a Database , futuristic , realtime xperience .JsonPowerDB is a Real-time, High Performance, Lightweight and Simple to Use, Rest API based Multi-mode DBMS.
 JsonPowerDB has ready to use API for Json document DB, RDBMS, Key-value DB, GeoSpatial DB and Time Series DB functionality. it provide simplest way to store manipulate database .
 JPDB supports and advocates for true serverless and pluggable API development.